Brick and mortar stores have the ability to surprise and delight. So does a downtown shopping area.

 But it still doesn’t add the magic of serendipity.

 And if brick and mortar retailers don’t use their advantage of unexpected purchases, what happens?

 They’ll squander their one big advantage and profits will suffer.

 So with all these examples, I have to ask you...

-What is it going to take you to get serious about your own customer engagement that leads to serendipitous sales?
+What is it going to take you to get serious about your own engagement of customers that leads to serendipitous sales?

 Why should a shopper put more effort into shopping than you the merchant puts into creating a memorable – and by that I mean exceptional – experience?

 The way forward in retail will be a combination of stores and online to optimize the shopping experience and retain customers.